Average But Inspired

 Did you know you can paint a kitchen tile backsplash?
 It's true, and it's actually really easy!
 This post tells you everything you need to paint your backsplash the right way.
 This blogger painted her glass mosaic tile backsplash, but the method works on any type of tile backsplash.

-Well, I hope that gives you enough information to paint your own tile backsplash, if you’ve been thinking of it!
-Let me know what you think of my makeover or if you have any questions in the comments section below.
+Let me know what you think of my painted tile backsplash makeover or if you have any questions in the comments section below.
 I’m happy to help!

 Comments

-1. kas says
+1. Keys girl says

 Reply